 - Difficulty falling asleep

-- School performance and behavioral problems
+- School performance problems

 What causes restless legs syndrome in children?

 The exact cause of restless legs syndrome is not known, however it can be associated with a low iron level or sometimes linked with diabetes, kidney or other neurological diseases.

 How is restless legs syndrome diagnosed and treated?

 A sleep study is recommended for the diagnosis of restless legs syndrome.
 Treatment options may include the following:

 - Avoiding caffeine

 This page was last updated on: 2/9/2017 11:30:14 AM